 This brings up another very important point — try to include a performance that you can be seen either playing your instrument or singing, not just an audio track.
 It is perfectly fine to include some audio tracks if you have an album, but also include a live performance so that the viewer can see you are the real thing.

 Your musician bio must include any specific schooling you have had.
 For example, “Jerry Smith graduated from The Juilliard School and received a Bachelor Of Music degree.”
 You don’t have to put all of your schooling, because this is a bio, not a resume.
 Think of this bio as a snippet, an interesting snippet of what you’ve been doing with your music.
 Also include where you’ve performed, and if this specific event was honoring anyone or anything.

 Jerry Smith performed at Arlington National Cemetery for a special Memorial Day Ceremony.
 He performed a solo of “Taps” surrounded by an audience of the graves of soldiers.

 You can insert a link to your performance.
 We just included a nice performance here (not connected to our fictional subject).

 At the end of the musician bio include what you like to do in your free time, something a little personal but keep it simple.
 For example, “In his free time, Jerry loves to go hiking with his dog Banjo, a Lab mix.”

 WeWriteBios.com is inspiration and brainchild of Endrea Kosven, founder and CEO of EDK and Company.
 With over 15 years as a PR and marketing professional in Los Angeles, she helps her clients succeed in their professional branding and marketing efforts.

 We are a professional copywriting agency helping our clients maintain their brands through polished, creative content.
-Our services include professional bios, press kit development, company profiles, Wikipedia pages, and more!
+Our services include professional bios, press kit development, company profiles, press releases, and more!